-Electric holiday lights and open flames such as candles and incense are prohibited in all residential spaces.
+Open flames such as candle and incense are prohibited in all residential spaces.

 Accommodations for use of candles in public lounges for religious observations must be approved by the hall director.

 Residents may not bring outdoor cooking grills to campus, but they may use the College-provided charcoal grills.
 Residents may not store lighter fluid or charcoal in their rooms.
 Residents are encouraged to use non-fuel charcoal "chimneys" to light coals.
 Residents should contact their hall directors or Environmental Health & Safety to dispose of leftover barbeque fuel or charcoal.
 Propane tanks or cylinders are not permitted in residence halls.